-Russia given August deadline by World Athletics to pay fine
+Russia given 2nd deadline by World Athletics to pay fine

-MONACO (AP) - World Athletics gave Russia’s troubled track and field federation a second deadline on Thursday to pay a $5 million fine by mid-August after the Russian Sports Ministry promised to clear the debts.
+MONACO (AP) - World Athletics gave Russia’s troubled track and field federation a second deadline on Thursday to pay a $5 million fine by mid-August after saying the Russian Sports Ministry promised to clear the debts.

 The Russian Athletics Federation, known as RusAF, was fined $10 million in March, with half of that sum suspended.
-Its former leadership was accused of providing forged medical documents to give an athlete an alibi for being unavailable for drug testing.
+It missed a July 1 deadline to pay.
+Members of its former leadership were accused of providing forged medical documents to give an athlete an alibi for being unavailable for drug testing.

 World Athletics said it will call on its congress to vote virtually on expelling Russia if the $5 million fine and another $1.3 million in costs aren’t paid by Aug.
-15. Russia must also provide a road map for anti-doping and governance reforms.
+15. Russia must also provide a plan for further anti-doping and governance reforms.

+It’s the latest extension in a long-running dispute.
+RusAF is still serving a suspension imposed in 2015 by World Athletics over widespread doping.

+“I am pleased that we have made a bit of a breakthrough.
+It’s a start, but it’s only a start,” World Athletics President Sebastian Coe said.
+“At least we’re now in a position to continue the reinstatement process, having at least had a very clear indication that they have accepted the seriousness and the severity of the situation.”

+Russian Sports Minister Oleg Matytsin called the offer described by World Athletics a “guarantee” in comments reported by state news agency Tass.
+He said the ministry was “prepared to support RusAF” but didn’t name a source for the funds.

+The head of World Athletics’ Russia task force, Rune Andersen, said the offer from Matytsin was received Thursday morning.

-RusAF said in March it would attempt to pay but missed the July 1 deadline.
-It said this week it has had no income since December and failed to attract external funding.
-RusAF has been suspended from World Athletics since 2015 over widespread doping.
+RusAF said this week it has had no income since December and failed to attract external funding.
+RusAF has no president after Yevgeny Yurchenko resigned July 13 following less than five months in charge.

-The ministry did not immediately confirm the offer to pay and it was not immediately clear whether any payment would come from Russian government funds or another source.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports